MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/update-unified-service-desk-solution.md

 ## Check your Unified Service Desk solution version number

-To determine whether you need to update your [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] installation, check your solution version number to see if it's the latest one.
+To determine whether you need to update your [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] installation, you must check your solution version number to see if it's the latest.

 In your Dataverse instance, navigate to Dataverse, then select **Settings** > **Solutions**.
 If the version numbers of the **UiiForMicrosoftDynamicsCRM2011** and **DynamicsUnifiedServiceDesk** solutions match those that are mentioned in the following table, then you have the latest version of [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)].